mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Before the code review begins, the author must create a **changelist**.
 A changelist is a set of changes to source code that the author wants to check in.

 A code review begins when the author sends their changelist to the reviewer.
 Code reviews happen in **rounds**.
-Each round is one complete round-trip between the author and reviewer: the  author sends changes and the reviewer responds with written feedback on those changes.
+Each round is one complete round-trip between the author and reviewer: the  author sends changes, and the reviewer responds with written feedback on those changes.
 Every code review has one or more rounds.

 The code review ends when the reviewer grants **approval** on the changes.
-This is also known as giving "LGTM", a shorthand for "looks good to me."
+This is also known as giving "LGTM," a shorthand for "looks good to me."

-In this article, I don't assume any particular developer tools.
-You can apply these techniques in any development environment as long as your tools support the general style of code reviews that I described above.
+In this article, I don't assume any particular tools to support the code review.
+You can apply these techniques in any development environment as long as your process follows the general style of code reviews that I just described.

 # Why is this hard?